Kushagra-Yadav/GFG-POTD/README.md

 Now check minimum of vector of pair size and K element we want to take and push them in temp vector push temp vector in result vector
 }}

+{{
+30-01-2024
+Similar to LCS of two string.
+If index at i,j,k of a,b,c are same then 1+call for next indexes of all three else three possibilties will be there that is either increase i and keep j,k same Similarly for other two.
+}}